fitzroyacademy/web-app/README.md

 # Reseeding the Local Development Database

-Stub data is provided for data-backed templates, which can be created using the `reseed.py` script.

-It's necessary to delete `dev_db.sqlite` if it exists before reseeding.
+1. It's necessary to delete `dev_db.sqlite` if it exists before reseeding.
 This will destroy all manually created local data.
+2. Stub data is provided for data-backed templates, which can be created using the `python3 reseed.py` script.

 ---